Leangains: A Simple, Science-Based Guide

 During your fasting period, black coffee, tea, diet soda, and sugar-free gum are fine as they contain zero calories.
 It’s perfectly fine to include a splash of milk in your coffee, and anything else which is under 10-20 calories.

-The leangains protocol typically recommends a diet which cycles macros throughout the week.
+The leangains protocol typically recommends a diet that cycles macros throughout the week.
 Your carbohydrate and calorie intake should be highest on your active days, with lower carbohydrate and higher fat intake on rest days.

 Your post-workout meal is recommended to be the largest meal of the day.
 During rest days, your first meal of the day should be your largest, accounting for around 40% of your daily calorie intake.